jsdelivrbot/http-testing/client/README.md

 # HttpTesting

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+Installation instructions:
+1. Install NPM and Node.JS
+2. Run `npm install` on both the client and server directories

-## Development server
+## Running  the server
+3. Run `node getting_started.js`.
+You should see the JSON object on the command prompt if it works.
+## Running the client
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Random information about Angular:

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

 ## Code scaffolding